lambdaclass/mirra_backend/apps/gateway/README.md

 iex(3)> SocketTester.get_campaigns(pid, "user_id")
 ```

-Now, to play a battle in the first level of the first campaign, get the level id from the previous request and run the following command (replace `level_id` with the level id returned in the previous request):
+Now, to play a battle in the first level of the first campaign, get the campaign and level ids from the previous request and run the following command (replace `campaign_id` and `level_id` with the corresponding fields returned in the previous request):

 ```
-iex(4)> SocketTester.fight_level(pid, "user_id", "level_id")
+iex(4)> SocketTester.fight_level(pid, "user_id", "campaign_id", "level_id")
 ```